NHACP-IF/NHACP-specification/nhacp-specification.md

 | code           | u16       | Error code              |
 | message-length | u8        | Length of error message |
 | message        | char[255] | Error message           |

+Note that for all requests other than GET-ERROR-DETAILS, the message-length field will be 0.

 The following error codes are defined: